europeana/rd-europeana-python-api/CONTRIBUTING.md

 - Adding tutorials and use cases
 - Increasing test coverage

-**All of these items are valuable to us as dealing directly with the codebase.** Do not hesitate to communicate with the maintainers if you have a question, an idea, or a proposal.
+**All of these items are as valuable to us as dealing directly with the codebase by means of writing Python code** Do not hesitate to communicate with the maintainers if you have a question, an idea, or a proposal.

 ## Communicating with the maintainers

 ### Who are the maintainers?

-The PyEuropeana project is maintained by a core group of developers from Europeana. . **This group of people from Europeana who are responsible for the development and maintenance of this project are called *the maintainers.***
+The PyEuropeana project is developed and maintained by a core group of developers from Europeana. **This group of people are called *the maintainers.***

 ### How do I initiate communication?